seamissu/designo-multi-page-website/README.md

 ### What I learned

-While working through this project, I wrapped and created some reusable UI components like Card and SuperLink, making the codebase more readable and maintanable.
+While working through this project, I wrapped and created some reusable UI components like Card and SuperLink, making the codebase more readable and maintainable.

 ```js
 function SuperLink({